actionhero/node-resque/readme.md

 Most of this code was inspired by / stolen from [coffee-resque](https://npmjs.org/package/coffee-resque) and [coffee-resque-scheduler](https://github.com/leeadkins/coffee-resque-scheduler).
 Thanks!

 ##TODO:
-- domains for running jobs
-- domains for everything else (if redis dies)
+- domains for everything else (if redis dies)?
-- graceful shutdown
 - locking for scheduler?
 Do we need this?
 - tests